dragon-dune/dragon-dune/README.md

 ------------------------------------

 The Elves must declare if any of their units are coming out of hiding.
+All non-elven hidden units come out of hiding.

 Then, starting with the Starting Player, and the proceeding in player order, all players may (in the following order):